A Brief Survey of Early Bible History

 Video Lesson 4 – Book of Exodus (2)

 Course Assignment 4.)
-Create your own brief “timeline” (or outline) of the major events of early Bible history; as recorded in the books of both Genesis and Exodus; then copy and paste your timeline on the “Discussion Board“ for this video lesson.
+Create your own brief “timeline” (or outline) of the major events of early Bible history; as recorded in the books of both Genesis and Exodus; then copy and paste your timeline to the “Lesson Response Form” below:

 Video Lesson 5 – Book of Leviticus